Castlevania: Circle of the Moon: Alternate modes

 Circle of the Moon features four alternate modes of gameplay available by inputting a code on the file select screen.
 The codes "Fireball", "Gradius", "Crossbow", and "Dagger" unlock "Magician Mode", "Fighter Mode", "Shooter Mode" and "Thief Mode" respectively.
 (Note: The alternate mode codes will not work until the prior mode has first been completed.
 This cycle starts as soon as the player has completed the game normally.)
-The alternate modes do not change the player character or explorable area in anyway, but instead alters Nathan's statistics.
+The alternate modes do not change the player character or explorable area in any way, but instead alters Nathan's statistics.
 Magician Mode starts Nathan with decreased offensive and defensive statistics, but begins with an increased intelligence stat and all DSS cards.
 Fighter Mode does not permit the use of DSS cards, but increases Nathan's strength and endurance stats.
 Shooter Mode allows a larger amount of secondary weapon ammo to be carried, but decreases offensive, defensive and health stats.
 Thief Mode reduces Nathan's offensive and defensive stats, but increases his luck statistic greatly.